Ready to Get Started?

 Nerijus Poskus is Vice President of Global Ocean at Flexport, where he leads long-term ocean strategy.
 Since 2015, he has scaled up Flexport’s global ocean carrier partnerships, trade lane coverage, and fulfillment operations.
 Stay current with Nerijus on the blog and LinkedIn.

-As logistics transforms to keep up with a rapidly changing world, ocean alliances have evolved.
+As global logistics transforms to keep up with a rapidly changing world, ocean alliances have evolved.

 Over the years, the shipping lines that make up each alliance have changed and their market share has shifted.